French tycoon Niel sees Paris overtaking London as startup leader

 It will shelter early stage companies, venture capital funds, a post office, a round-the-clock restaurant, a tax centre and will offer 26 programmes to help out entrepreneurs, Niel said.
 It will also have 3-D printing labs and bars.

-U.S. giants Facebook (FB.O), Microsoft (MSFT.O) and South Korea's Naver (035420.KS) partnered with the project, as well as French bank BNP Paribas (BNPP.PA), defence company Thales (TCFP.PA) and French online retailer vente-privée.com.
+U.S. giants Facebook, Microsoft and South Korea's Naver partnered with the project, as well as French bank BNP Paribas, defence company Thales and French online retailer vente-privée.com.

 France's startup scene has been gaining traction lately thanks to booming investments and high expectations for a business-friendly government under new President Emmanuel Macron, who has said he wants to transform France into a "start-up" nation, via a mix of business-friendly reforms and the launch of a 10 billion euro ($11.4 billion) dedicated fund.